react-native-google-signin/docs/docs/setting-up/expo.md

 If you're using Expo SDK >= 50, you're good to go.

-But if you're using Expo 49 or older, you need to either:
+But if you're using Expo 49 or older, you need to specify `compileSdkVersion` 34 of your project using [Expo BuildProperties](https://docs.expo.dev/versions/latest/sdk/build-properties/#usage).

-- install version `12.1.0` of the package
-- or install version >= `13` AND specify `compileSdkVersion` 34 of your project using [Expo BuildProperties](https://docs.expo.dev/versions/latest/sdk/build-properties/#usage)

 ## Rebuild the app